tarcieri/securemarshal/README.md

   on JRuby) to bypass the Ruby method protocol entirely, ensuring that attackers cannot execute code as part of the serialization process.

+* **No symbol creation allowed**: SecureMarshal avoids symbol creation entirely, only allowing the deserialization of symbols which are already known to the VM.

+* **Standardized format**: Marshal has often been discouraged as a serialization format because it's subject to change.
+SecureMarshal specifies a standard format for the serialization of Ruby objects.

 ## Installation

 Add this line to your application's Gemfile: